 Nintendo is best known for maintaining excellence in long-running franchises, creating classic after classic using the same premise and characters.
 In the past few years though, they’ve shaken things up and released two brand-new IPs in fewer than five years: Splatoon in 2015, and Arms in 2017.
 The newest Nintendo IP before 2015 was Pikmin, released in 2001 (I refused to count Wii Sports, bite me).
 That’s almost unthinkable!
 They released no new franchises in thirteen years, then released two almost back-to-back.
 Based on those numbers I see no reason to withhold speculation on their next new series, especially with E3 coming up so soon.
 Let’s get right into the baseless speculation.

 I think its fair to say that if Nintendo does announce a new IP, it will be something in a genre that they have not tried before.
 Nintendo is generally pretty damn good about avoiding franchise redundancy.
 Mario is a platformer, Zelda is an adventure game, Star Fox is a flight sim (usually), etc. The three newest IPs embody this exceptionally well: we got an RTS, a competitive shooter, and a one-on-one fighting game.
 All with unique twists on their genres to really stand out.
 So the first order of business is to brainstorm genres that are not currently occupied by Nintendo games.
 Here’s what I’ve got:

-- Roguelike (if we’re not counting Pokémon Mystery Dungeon, and frankly we
+- Roguelike (if we’re not counting Pokémon Mystery Dungeon, and frankly we should)

 - Spectacle Fighter/3D Brawler